 Among the preparations for the show Bob Rafelson and Bert Schneider also hired Dean Jeffries to design the series' largest and possibly most popular prop.
 The Monkeemobile was a low slung hot rod designed for the boys to drive in the series.
 In keeping with the series' quirkiness, it was never explained how four down and out rock performers could afford what was obviously a very expensive car.

 From the very beginning it was understood that music would play a major role on the series.
 Songs were specifically composed for the show and worked into episodes in a number of ways.
 The Monkees might perform a song in a club or at a dance.
 The songs might be used in a chase scene (in which The Monkees went every which way--up, down, forwards, backwards, and upside down).
 The Monkees were nearly always running from someone.
 More often than not, the songs might be used in musical vignettes, called "romps", that might have very little to do with the episodes themselves.
-Romps on The Monkees were essentially the equivalent of the promotional films The Beatles and other British bands were making at the time or the music videos of the Sixties and Seventies.
+Romps on The Monkees were essentially the equivalent of the promotional films The Beatles and other British bands were making at the time or the music videos of the Seventies and Eighties.

-Don Kirshner, then head of Columbia Pictures' music division.
+With The Monkees set to debut on NBC in 1966, Bob Rafelson and Bert Schneider were faced with the prospect of providing two to three songs for each episode of the show.
+They then turned to Don Kirshner, then head of Columbia Pictures' music division.
 Don Kirshner would prove to a bit of double edged sword with regards to The Monkees.
 On the one hand, he had access to some of the most successful songwriters in the industry, including Gerry Goffin and Carole King, Barry Mann and Cynthia Weil, and Neil Sedaka and Howard Greenfield.
 He also had a number of connections within the industry with music producers and musicians themselves.
 On the other hand, he demanded nearly total control of The Monkees' music.
 He would not allow The Monkees to play on their own recordings, and allow them very little choice in the songs they would perform.
 In fact, he kept their own compositions on their albums to a bare minimum.
 He also came into conflict with Tommy Boyce and Bobby Hart, the two men who initially shaped The Monkees' sound.